ati-n/tx.js/docs.md

 Tx primitives are `int`, `double`, `str`, `bool`, `big` and `sym`.

 TypeScript (and Javascript) `number` is a **double-precision 64-bit floating point format (IEEE 754)**, so every number is basically a float.
-In Tx you can still choose if you want `int` or `double`, why is that? ~~Because now you can really distinguish between integers and floating point numbers!~~   At first I only wanted to use `int` for every number, but that would've been so incorrect grammatically, so I added `double`.
-These are nonetheless the same, just here for convenience.
+In Tx you can still choose if you want `int` or `double`, they are nonetheless the same, but if you want to distinguish between them, now you can.

 The other primitives are very straight forward, TypeScript's `string` is called `str` in Tx, `boolean` is `bool`, `biging` is `big` and `symbol` is `sym`.